Your Agents Need a Flight Plan

 Getting Started

-Set your API key, load some work, and fly:
+Set your API key, initialize the project, load some work, and fly:

 # Set your Anthropic API key